panza238/py_dev_ops/ROADMAP.md

 ### Logging
 Python's logging module is a very powerful and useful tool.
 [Here's](https://realpython.com/python-logging/) a great Real Python post that goes over it.
 I have added a simple example `log_example.py` to the `misc` directory as a sandbox to play with the tool.
 However I strongly recommend going through the Real Python post mentioned above.

-# TODO:

-- Containerizar la app en el próximo capítulo. (crear mi capítulo ad-hoc).
-  Con la app en un container, va a ser más fácil aplicar todo esto.
+Even in this post, there are many features that are not covered.
+Python's logging module is as complex as it is powerful.

+In the `world-timer` app, logging is now handled by the `logging` module.
+So the parts of the code that wrote information to a file through the `write` method were removed.
+I decided to go with the `TimedRotatingFileHandler` instead of the `FileHandler`.
+This class gives us the ability to rotate the log file periodically.
+In this case, the rotation is done every day.
+Every separate log file is named with the date as a suffix.
+The suffixes are added to the files being rotated, so the first file (that is not rotated) won't have any suffix.
+A simple detail that bugs me a little bit is that one can't customize the name of the log file (So it won't be as pretty, but it will be just as useful).

+I decided to go with this approach because it illustrates better a production situation where the app is running 24/7, and the logs need to be identified by date.

+## Chapter X - Containerization
+Since everything in this book is a lot easier to show in a running app, and to simulate running an app we need different components working together, I decided to move the containerization chapter to now.
+So we will explore this technology next.